gottagofarm/faircorp_backend/README.md

-This is the backed for the vue application.
+This is the backend for the vue application.

 To download it, go to the directory of your choice and use the command: